 Using Roasted Vegetables

 The best vegetables for roasting are sturdy vegetables, or starchy.
-I love roasting cauliflower, broccoli, carrot, sweet potato or yam, squash, onion, Brussel sprouts and mushroom.
+I love roasting cauliflower, broccoli, carrot, sweet potato or yam, squash, onion, Brussels sprouts and mushroom.
 Kale and cabbage are also great raw, as are beets, tomatoes and peppers.

 How To Roast Vegetables